woocommerce/woocommerce-stellar/README.md

 The extension tries to be as secure as possible with your sensitive key.
 It sends it directly from your browser to Stellar.org.
 It does not send your key to your web server, or any other web server, and it definitely does not store your key anywhere.

-This greatly reduces the risk of your secret key being stolen by an attacker; however, if you have malicious code running in your browser, for example, some JavaScript served by a hacked WordPress plugin, that code will be able to steal your Secret Key (and do all sorts of other nasty thing with your site).
+This greatly reduces the risk of your secret key being stolen by an attacker; however, if you have malicious code running in your browser, for example, some JavaScript served by a hacked WordPress plugin, that code will be able to steal your Secret Key (and do all sorts of other nasty things with your site).

 If you would prefer not to enter your Secret Key in your browser, you can configure your account manually using the [AccountSet API command](https://www.stellar.org/api/#api-accountset).